Joel Neoh Eu-Jin: Early life and education

-Born and raised in Kuala Lumpur, Neoh is the youngest son of two teachers.
-Neoh graduated as one of the top 3 students from his course in Monash University with a degree in mechanical engineering in 2005 and is a Monash scholarship holder.
+Born and raised in Kuala Lumpur, Joel is the youngest son of two teachers.
+Joel graduated as one of the top 3 students from his course in Monash University with a degree in mechanical engineering in 2005 and is a Monash scholarship holder.
 Before that, he completed his South Australian Matriculation at Taylor's College where he was a scholarship holder with an average of 94.45%.
-At university, Neoh won the annual Warman student Design-and-Build Competition.
-Neoh is also a former national representative for rock climbing and squash.
-Neoh completed his executive education at Harvard Business School.
+At university, Joel won the annual Warman student Design-and-Build Competition.
+Joel is also a former national representative for rock climbing and squash.
+Joel completed his executive education at Harvard Business School.
 Currently he is attending Tsinghua University Executive Master of Business Administration (EMBA).

 Career

 The Firm

-Neoh is the winner of Malaysia's first corporate reality television programme The Firm (Season 1) in 2007 and was the youngest of 10 contestants at the age of 23.
+Joel is the winner of Malaysia's first corporate reality television programme The Firm (Season 1) in 2007 and was the youngest of 10 contestants at the age of 23.

 Youth Asia

-Neoh's first startup was a student agency which matched fresh graduates with employers.
+Joel's first startup was a student agency which matched fresh graduates with employers.
 In 2008 he started a business venture called Youth Asia, responsible for running its flagship annual youth event, The Youth Festival - Malaysia's Largest Youth Festival.
 The Festival was known as YOUTH'08, YOUTH'09 and YOUTH'10 respectively, and gathered over 100,000 young Malaysians within 3 years.

 SAYS.com

-Neoh's team started YouthSays Sdn Bhd, an online youth opinion community under the Youth Asia umbrella, based in Malaysia.
-The company was responsible for a few other flagship events and campaigns, including Southeast Asia Youths for Change (SEAChange), a 2 days summit held in Putrajaya International Convention Center, Putrajaya.
+Joel's team started YouthSays Sdn Bhd, an online youth opinion community under the Youth Asia umbrella, based in Malaysia.
+The company was responsible for a few other flagship events and campaigns, including Southeast Asia Youths for Change (SEAChange), a two day summit held in Putrajaya International Convention Center, Putrajaya.

 Rev Asia

-As a result of SAYS.com merger with Catcha Media, Neoh was appointed to the board of directors of the newly rebranded Rev Asia as a non-executive director.
+As a result of SAYS.com merger with Catcha Media, Joel was appointed to the board of directors of the newly rebranded Rev Asia as a non-executive director.

 Groupon

-In August 2010, Neoh's team in Youth Asia started GroupsMore, a social e-commerce startup mimicking the Groupon business model.
+In August 2010, Joel's team in Youth Asia started GroupsMore, a social e-commerce startup mimicking the Groupon business model.
 Within 4 months, the company joined Groupon via acquisition in an undisclosed amount and rebranded itself to Groupon Malaysia.

-Neoh served as CEO of Groupon Malaysia.
+Joel served as CEO of Groupon Malaysia.
 In 2012, his role expanded to the Taiwan market, where he stood in as CEO of Groupon Taiwan on top of his role in Malaysia.
 He, later on, stepped up to be the Regional Lead for the Southeast Asian markets, responsible for operations in Malaysia, Singapore, Thailand, and India.
-In 2013, Neoh became the Vice President of Groupon Asia-Pacific, directly responsible for the 12 markets: Japan, Korea, Australia, New Zealand, Malaysia, Singapore, Hong Kong, Taiwan, India, Thailand, Philippines, and Indonesia.
+In 2013, Joel became the Vice President of Groupon Asia-Pacific, directly responsible for the 12 markets: Japan, Korea, Australia, New Zealand, Malaysia, Singapore, Hong Kong, Taiwan, India, Thailand, Philippines, and Indonesia.